Lauki Chana Dal Recipe

 Add some Achari Masala Powder, Goda Masala, Malvani Masala, Sambar Powder, Rasam Powder, or Meat Masala for a change in taste.

-You can also add other Indian spices, such as coriander powder and roasted cumin powder, to enhance the flavor of the dal.
+You can also add other Indian spices, such as coriander powder and roasted cumin powder, to enhance the dal’s flavor.

 Add some coconut milk at the end of cooking for a taste change.